 Posterior parameter distributions were determined from the adaptive Markov chain Monte Carlo (MCMC) algorithm and parameters means and credible intervals are shown in table 4.
 The adaptive portion of the MCMC consistently maintained an acceptance rate between 0.2 and 0.5 by updating proposal distributions accordingly when acceptance rates fell outside ideal range, which ensured that there was good mixing.
-Predicted precipitation values were computed using each set of sampled parameters, and from these values we computed the appropriate quatiles to generate a 95% credible interval and an overall predicted precipitation mean.
-The resulting precipitation reconstruction extends from 1750 through 1981, which allows us to extend our mjPR record back 150 years.
+Predicted precipitation values were computed using each set of sampled parameters, and from these values we computed the appropriate quantiles to generate a 95% credible interval and an overall predicted precipitation mean.
+The resulting precipitation reconstruction extends from 1750 through 1981, which allows us to extend the instrumental mjPR record back 150 years.
 Figure 12 shows a plot of the reconstruction and the associated uncertainty as described by the 95 % quantiles for the 1750-1981 period as well as the available averaged May-June precipitation data.
-The periodogram shows peaks with significant power at approximately, 8, 11, and 25.7 years 13.
+The periodogram shows peaks with significant power at approximately, 4 and 11 years 13.

 The precipitation reconstruction was compared to other regional precipitation and drought reconstructions as external validation.
-For the South-Eastern US we identified a total of six published reconstructions that were used for comparison.
+For the southeastern US we identified a total of six published reconstructions that were used for comparison.
 Out of these six, two were drought reconstructions.
-The first was obtained from the North American Drought Atlas [9] which is a gridded reconstruction of annual PDSI values based on the months of June through August, while the second is a July PDSI reconstruction for Virginia and North Carolinian coastal regions devloped by Stahle and Cleaveland [17].
+The first was obtained from the North American Drought Atlas [9] which is a gridded reconstruction of annual PDSI values based on the months of June through August, and the second is a July PDSI reconstruction for Virginia and North Carolinian coastal regions developed by Stahle and Cleaveland [17].
 The remaining four reconstructions identified for comparison were precipitation reconstructions.
 The first set were developed by Stahle and Cleaveland for the North Carolina (NC), South Carolina (SC), and Georgia (GA) regions for the months of April though June for NC and March through June for SC and GA [18].
-The second precipitation reconstruction for early summer anomalies was developed by Druckenbrod [19].
+The last precipitation reconstruction for early summer anomalies was developed by Druckenbrod [19].

-Our reconstruction significantly correlated with three of the six published chronologies.
-The highest correlation was found between our averaged mjPR reconstruction and the Cook NADA PDSI (0.643), followed by the Druckenbrod early summer precipitation anomalies reconstruction (0.382), and the Stahle and Cleaveland NC averaged AMJ precipitation reconstruction(0.241) (see table 4).
+Our reconstruction correlated significantly positively with three of the six reconstructions (Fig. X).
+The strongest correlation was found between our averaged mjPR reconstruction and the Cook NADA PDSI (r=0.643, p<…), followed by the Druckenbrod early summer precipitation anomalies reconstruction (0.382), and the Stahle and Cleaveland NC averaged AMJ precipitation reconstruction(0.241) (see table 4).
+It is important to mention the length of these reconstructions.
+Are they all longer than our reconstruction, i.e., are all comparisons over the full length of our reconstruction?

 4 Discussion